GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">What's the advantage of a platform authenticator versus roaming?</h4>
     <p class="usa-alert__text">
       Platform authenticators have a cost and user experience advantage over roaming authenticators.
 They are most likely supported on GFE and provide a more seamless experience than a roaming authenticator.
-Roaming authenticators are more widely supported in multi-operating system environments, but come with the additional acquisition cost and lifecycle activities that comes with a physical authenticator.
+Roaming authenticators are more widely supported in multi-operating system environments but come with the additional acquisition cost and lifecycle activities that come with a physical authenticator.
     </p>
   </div>
 </div>

-Listing a crosswalk here may not be able to keep up with the latest operating system and browser updates which is why public tools are recommended for verification and testing.
+Listing a crosswalk in this playbook may be unable to keep up with the latest operating system and browser updates, so public tools are recommended for verification and testing.

 1.	[https://webauthn.io/](https://webauthn.io/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}. is a Cisco / FIDO Alliance sponsored website to test WebAuthN.
-It also includes common libraries and languages used to implement WebAuthN in web applications.
+It also includes shared libraries and languages used to implement WebAuthN in web applications.
 2.	[https://webauthn.me/](https://webauthn.me/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}. is a Auth0 sponsored website to test and debug WebAuthN.
-It also includes a compatibility chart of which operating systems and browsers support platform and roaming authenticators.
+It also includes a compatibility chart of which operating systems and browsers support platforms and roaming authenticators.

 <div class="usa-alert usa-alert--info">
   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">What about IA–2(6) control enhancement and platform authenticators?</h4>
     <p class="usa-alert__text">
       NIST 800–53 control enhancement (IA-2(6)) requires that one of the factors is provided by a device separate from the system gaining access.
-This is not a baseline control, but a control enhancement meaning agencies are not required to implement it and agencies handle the exception process.
-While this could mean a platform authentication is not separate another interpretation is the TPM on a device is separate from the device itself.
-Two OMB Memos (M-6-16 and M-7-17) stated this control enhancement as well, but both memos were rescinded.
+This is not a baseline control but a control enhancement, meaning agencies are not required to implement it, and agencies handle the exception process.
+While this could mean platform authentication is not separate, another interpretation is the TPM on a device is separate from the device itself.
+Two OMB Memos (M-6-16 and M-7-17) also stated this control enhancement, but both memos were rescinded.
 There are inherent cost benefits to using an integrated authenticator like a platform authenticator.
     </p>
   </div>
 </div>